Skip to content

 Each state has its own unique set of landlord-tenant laws that govern leases.
 These laws dictate everything from how much a landlord can charge for a security deposit, notice periods for entry, eviction procedures, and requirements for habitability.
 For example, some states require landlords to provide specific disclosures about lead paint hazards or local crime statistics.

-The National Conference of State Legislatures (NCSL) provides comprehensive overviews of state landlord-tenant laws, which are invaluable resources.
+The National Conference of State Legislatures (NCSL) provides complete overviews of state landlord-tenant laws, which are invaluable resources.
 For instance, in New York, landlords must provide a copy of the lease to the tenant within 30 days of signing and must provide written notice of any rent increase.

 Local Ordinances